bbatsov/metaredux/_posts/2020-03-27-the-books-that-every-programmer-should-read.md

 find useful.
-Early on in my career access to high-quality educational resources on programming was very limited - the Internet was quite barren by modern standards and there were very few online resources, foreign books were very hard to procure in Bulgaria, and there weren't that many experience people to learn from.
+Early on in my career access to high-quality educational resources on programming was very limited - the Internet was quite barren by modern standards and there were very few online resources, foreign books were very hard to procure in Bulgaria, and there weren't that many experienced people to learn from.
 I'd tackle every book I could lay my hands onto, and as a result I wasted a lot of valuable time that I could have utilized better.
 On the bright side - after a while I could immediately tell if some book was going to help me level up my skills or not.